agathoklisx/libved/README.md

    make clean

-   # Alternative (just one) build instruction (probably the wisest choise):
+   # Alternative method with just one build instruction:

    sh ./convenience.sh

-   # to set the SYSDIR variable and use a custom directory
+   # to set the SYSDIR variable and use a custom directory:

    LIBVED_SYSDIR=$HOME/libved sh ./convenience.sh